wakeup5/unity-ui-safearea/README.md

 The `SafeAreaRectTransform` component offers three modes to configure the safe area:

-1. **Fully**: Automatically adjusts the `RectTransform` to fill the Safe Area.
+1. **Automation**: Automatically adjusts the `RectTransform` to fill the Safe Area.
 This mode ensures that the UI element fully respects the Safe Area boundaries.
 2. **Simple**: Allows enabling or disabling each edge individually.
 This mode provides basic customization by letting you specify which edges (top, bottom, left, right) should respect the Safe Area.
 3. **Advanced**: Provides more extensive options than Simple.
 ## License